 Want to “wow” your loves?
 Make this edible Chocolate Bag for these sweets!

-Chocolate Truffles for Valentine's Day
+Chocolate Truffle Recipe for Valentine's Day

 - 1 cup chocolate chips (milk or semi-sweet*)